-5 Changes to existing Iridium EGC SafetyCast services
+5 Changes to existing Iridium SafetyCast service

-5.1 Registered information providers wishing to change their existing service should follow the same coordination procedures as for a new service, in accordance with the procedures set out in Annex Appendix 2.
+5.1 Registered information providers wishing to change their existing service should follow the same coordination procedures as for a new service, in accordance with the procedures set out in appendix 2.

-5.2 Mariners should be informed of the changes to an existing service by the information provider through the inclusion of full details in Notices to Mariners and other national nautical publications and the IMO Master Plan of Shore-Based Facilities for the GMDSS, as amended.
-In addition, full details of the service should be sent to the IMO EGC Coordinating Panel at the address given in Annex Appendix 1.
+5.2 Mariners should be informed of the changes to an existing service by the information provider through the inclusion of full details in Notices to Mariners and other nautical publications and the IMO Master Plan of shore-based facilities for the GMDSS.
+In addition, full details of the service should be sent to the IMO EGC Coordinating Panel at the address given in appendix 1.

-6 Operation of the Iridium EGC\SafetyCast\service
+6 Operation of the Iridium SafetyCast service